fshowalter/movielog-archive/reviews/friday-the-13th-the-final-chapter-1984.md

 But of course, he’s not dead.

-Jason wakes up, dispatches the improbably young hospital staff, then heads back to Crystal Lake to work through a house of oversexed teens.
+Jason wakes up, dispatches some improbably young hospital staff members, then heads back to Crystal Lake to work through a house of oversexed teens.

 This script operates on a simple, but proven, formula: titillate then shock[^2].
 Show some nudity, then have Jason dispatch someone in a gruesome, over-the-top, fashion.
 To that end, it delivers.